Integrating Merchant Warrior with Salesforce using Chargent

 NOTE: It’s important that you do not proceed here until the testing procedure described in Testing the Integration is successful.

-Chargent supports Merchant Warrior tokenization for credit card transactions (though not for direct debit, which is the Australian version of ACH/eCheck).
+Chargent supports Merchant Warrior tokenization for credit card transactions.
 This section contains the procedure for configuring the use of tokens that pass between Chargent and Merchant Warrior.
 Tokens are used to improve security by replacing account numbers in Salesforce, and referencing the data securely stored at Merchant Warrior.

 NOTE: After your first successful transaction, the token is stored in the Chargent Token field in Salesforce and the credit card fields are handled according to the choice in the Credit Card Data Handling field.